Is now a good time to invest in Manhattan, New York residential property?

 (2) Stable price increases

 How long will this slowdown last?

 The property slowdown has been on for about 2 years, from mid 2017 until now.
 The last downturn in 2009 was also about 2 years.
-We are seeing more transactions but the major themes are still in play – recession and trade war concerns.
+We are seeing more transactions but the major themes are still in play – changes in tax laws, higher inventory, trade war concerns.